bduggan/raku-map-deckgl/README.md

 This module provides an interface to generate HTML and Javascript to render a map using the deck.gl javascript library.

 After creating a `Map::DeckGL` object, you can add layers to it using `add-geojson`, `add-icon`, and `add-text` methods.
-This add respectively, a GeoJsonLayer, an IconLayer, and a TextLayer.
+This adds respectively, a GeoJsonLayer, an IconLayer, and a TextLayer.

 The `render` method will return the HTML and Javascript to render the map.